Looking for something on our website? Call or email if you need something Google can't find!

 Watering schedule of once or twice per weekfor non-reuse water for residents and businesses follows Daylight Savings Time, with once weekly permissible November through March, and twice weekly in the warmer months.
 The St. Johns River Water Management District advises that the use of reclaimed water is exempt from restrictions.

 All mail and e-mails received by the Town of Indian River Shores is public information under State law.
 E-mail should NOT be used for emergency notifications.
 Under Florida law, mailing addresses and e-mail addresses are public records.
 If you want to avoid the potential release of your mailing address or e-mail address in response to a public-records request, do not place your mailing address on written documents or send electronic mail to this entity.
-Instead, contact us by phone.
+Instead, contact us by phone at 772-231-1771.